pogisanpolo/SteamDeckAsCemuGamepad/Readme.md

 ### Cemu can't detect any controllers when setting up the DSUController.
 Make sure your Steam Deck and your host are on the same network.

+### My Steam Deck is simply duplicating the same screen, and I've checked "Always use Virtual Display".
+It's possible your OS has set your second monitor to duplicate.
+On Windows, the Windows + P button combination should show the possible display settings.
+Make sure it's set to "Extend" if it's currently set to Duplicate.

+If the chosen option is "PC screen only", the virtual display settings may not have been saved, or you've chosen the wrong app in Moonlight.
+Make sure that you click on Save after checking "Always use Virtual Display", and you've selected the correct app in Moonlight.

+If both are true, it may be an issue with Apollo itself, in which case, reach out to the developer for further assistance.

 ### Motion controls used to work, but don't work anymore.
-It's possible your Steam Deck's IP address has changed.
+If you have not set a static IP address on your Steam Deck, possible it's IP address has changed.
 We're going to remove the DSUController we've set up, and replace it with a new one with your Deck's new IP address.

 1. Go to Options > Input settings
 2. Under the Controller dropdown, select the DSUController, then click on -.
 3. Perform the [Get your Steam Deck's IP Address](https://github.com/pogisanpolo/SteamDeckAsCemuGamepad?tab=readme-ov-file#get-your-steam-decks-ip-address), and [Set up motion controls steps](https://github.com/pogisanpolo/SteamDeckAsCemuGamepad?tab=readme-ov-file#set-up-motion-controls) again.
+You shouldn't need to set up the rest of the Moonlight controls again.